ross39/Gesture-Based-UI-development-/README.md

 Space Invaders

-A game of spaceinvaders that the player can control using the myo armband.
+A game of spaceinvaders that the player can control using the myo armband..